marlic7/node-dal/README.md

 * as a object with proper named keys
 * as a list in proper order

-For example both below aproach are equivalent:
+For example both below approach are equivalent:
 ```js
 dal.querySql({sql: 'SELECT ...', bind: [15], cb: callback});
 dal.querySql('SELECT ...', [15], callback);